mtraynham/pureport-docs/dev_guide/devops_integration_ansible.rst

 =====================================

-Pureport provides full integration with Ansible for automating the building of mutlicloud and hybrid cloud networks.
-Pureport provides a number of Ansible collecitons that can be used to quickly build virtual networks and establish connections to public cloud providers.
+Pureport provides full integration with Ansible for automating the building of multicloud and hybrid cloud networks.
+Pureport provides a number of Ansible collections that can be used to quickly build virtual networks and establish connections to public cloud providers.
 This document provides details on how to use the Ansible collections.